wb14123/blog/jekyll/_posts/2023-11-04-How-to-Cleanup-Ceph-Filesystem-for-Deleted-Kubernetes-Persistent-Volume.markdown

 ---
 layout: post
 title: How to Cleanup Ceph Filesystem for Deleted Kubernetes Persistent Volume
+tags: [Kubernetes, Ceph, Distributed file system]
-tags: ['/Computer Science/Distributed System Infrastructure']
+index: ['/Computer Science/Distributed System Infrastructure']
 ---

 [Ceph](https://docs.ceph.com) is a distributed file system.
 [Rook](https://rook.io/) is a project to deploy it with Kubernetes.
 I recently replaced GlusterFS in my Kubernetes cluster with Ceph.
 I will write a blog (or a series of blogs) for the migration.
 But in this article, I will just talk about a problem I encountered, just in case I forget it.